DenTelezhkin/DTTableViewManager/README.md

 - (void)addItems:(NSArray *)items toSection:(NSInteger)sectionNumber;
 ```

-`DTTableViewMemoryStorage` is a subclass of `DTMemoryStorage`, that adds adds several methods, that are specific to UITableView.
+DTTableViewManager adds several methods to `DTMemoryStorage`, that are specific to UITableView.
 Two most relevant of them are

 ```objective-c
 - (void)setSectionHeaderModels:(NSArray *)headerModels;